Contact Us

 Southern Oscillation Index and a possible east coast storm signal down the road

 Another factor of interest that I am monitoring closely is known as the Southern Oscillation Index (SOI).
 This particular metric evaluates pressure differences in the Southern Hemisphere (specifically between Darwin, Australia and Tahiti) and it provides an assessment of the strength of the El Nino Southern Oscillation (ENSO) phenomenon be it El Nino (warmer than normal water) or La Nina (colder than normal water) which we are currently experiencing in the equatorial Pacific.
-When this index value falls into negative territory for a sustained period of time, it usually indicates El Nino is strengthening or, in this case, it suggests La Nina conditions are weakening.
-The movement of the Southern Oscillation Index value in recent days into deeper “negative” territory suggests to me that indeed La Nina is about to undergo some weakening, and this should, in turn, should activate the sub-tropical jet stream which, in turn, should raise the chance for an east coast storm system somewhere down the road...we’ll see how all of this plays out in coming weeks.
+When this index value falls into negative territory for a sustained period of time, it usually indicates El Nino is strengthening or, in this case, it suggests La Nina conditions are weakening across the tropical Pacific.
+The movement of the Southern Oscillation Index in recent days to deeper “negative” territory suggests to me that indeed La Nina is about to undergo some noticeable weakening, and this in turn, should activate the sub-tropical jet stream which, in turn, should raise the chance for an east coast storm system somewhere down the road...we’ll see how all of this plays out in coming weeks.

 Meteorologist Paul Dorian